nelbin4/GInviter/README.md

 # GINVITER

 GINVITER is a World of Warcraft addon that automates the process of inviting players to your guild.
 It searches for players within a specified level range and zone and invites those who are not already in a guild.
+This was tested for WoW Client Patch 3.3.5a (Wrath of the Lich King).

 ## Features